mozilla-it/sre-guides/gke/README.md

 1. Get your project ID.
 2. Create a GCP service account key:
-   a) login to the google cloud dashboard.
+  * login to the google cloud dashboard.
-   b) navigate to "Service Accounts" in IAM/Admin
+  * navigate to "Service Accounts" in IAM/Admin
-   c) Create a new service account or click the 3 dots next to an existing one, and click "Create key".
+  * Create a new service account or click the 3 dots next to an existing one, and click "Create key".
-   d) DO NOT CHECK THIS JSON FILE INTO GIT!
+  * DO NOT CHECK THIS JSON FILE INTO GIT!
 3. Install gcloud and set up your environment:
-   a) gcloud auth login
+  * gcloud auth login
-   b) gcloud config set project <my-project-id>
+  * gcloud config set project <my-project-id>
-   c) `export GOOGLE_APPLICATION_CREDENTIALS=<path-to-your-key-json-file>`
+  * `export GOOGLE_APPLICATION_CREDENTIALS=<path-to-your-key-json-file>`
 4. Create a bucket to store your terraform state.
 ```
 gcloud gs mb gs://afrank-tf-0